pfertyk/blog/content/004-clean-code-in-tests.md

 ```

 At first it doesn't look that bad.
 It checks only one thing and it has a meaningful
 name.
-But let's say you have to read it and maybe change it (because the requirements
+But let's say you have to read it and maybe modify it (because the requirements
 have changed).
 Which part of this test code is important and which is not?
 Will you know
 it at first glance?